ChrstphrHll/npc_gen/students/Jess Beebe.md

   int: 13
   str: 15
   wis: 15
-track: Diplomacy
-trait: I get bored easily.
-When am I going to get on with my destiny?
-trait1: Impressive
-trait2: Unkind
 year: 3
+guild: Fiesn
+partyID: 98
 ---
 # Jess Beebe
 ---
 ### Description
 - 3rd year Firbolg Cleric in Fiesn
-- straight dirty blonde hair that's done up in a top knot, Hazel eyes, and Pale Gray skin
+- straight dirty blonde hair that's done up in a top knot, Pale Green eyes, and Pale Gray skin
 - Is Impressive and Unkind, and has Finesse as their ideal

 ### Organizations